Kalpana-duo/project_anomaly/README.md

 ----

-### Project Goal
+### **Project Goal**

-* The goal is by analyzing Codeup curriculum access data, identify suspicious activities and ip address.
-Also get some insights from this data for future use.
+* The goal of this analysis was to study online curriculum trends and potential suspicious activity.
+For this study, we use anomaly detection techniques on a Codeup LLC curriculum log and IP address dataset of ~1mil records.
+Post analysis, we provide insights for Codeup's strategic lesson planning and make recommendations to mitigate suspicious online behavior.

-### Project Description
+#### **Project Description**

-* In this report, we used Codeup curriculum access data with anomaly detection method to answer the questions list in the scenario email.
+* We use a scenario-based approach to help inform senior Codeup stakeholders on their online curriculum & platforms strategy.
+The final report is structured in a question-and-answer format to raise insights on the focal questions asked from the scenario.

 ----

-### Data Dictionary
+### **Data Dictionary**

-“Logs” Table:
+Logs Table:
 * Datetime (index): The date and time when the User accessed Codeup’s domain url
 * Endpoint: The target or requested Codeup service url where information is accessed
 * User_id: The unique Codeup student, alumni, or staff identification number